Azure/azure-sdk-for-go/sdk/keyvault/azkeys/README.md

 ### Logging

-This module uses the classification based logging implementation in azcore.
-To turn on logging set `AZURE_SDK_GO_LOGGING` to `all`.
-If you only want to include logs for `azsecrets`, you must create your own logger and set the log classification as `LogCredential`.
+This module uses the classification based logging implementation in `azcore`.
+To turn on logging for all Azure SDK modules, set `AZURE_SDK_GO_LOGGING` to `all`.
+By default the logger writes to stderr.
+Use the `azcore/log` package to control log output.
+For example, logging only HTTP request and response events, and printing them to stdout:

-To obtain more detailed logging, including request/response bodies and header values, make sure to leave the logger as default or enable the `LogRequest` and/or `LogResponse` classificatons.
-A logger that only includes credential logs can be like the following:

 ```go
 import azlog "github.com/Azure/azure-sdk-for-go/sdk/azcore/log"